apache/flink/docs/getting-started/walkthroughs/python_table_api.md

     .insert_into('mySink')
 {% endhighlight %}

-The last thing is to start the actual Flink Python Table API job.
-All operations, such as creating sources, transformations and sinks only build up a graph of internal operations.
+Finally you must execute the actual Flink Python Table API job.
+All operations, such as creating sources, transformations and sinks are lazy.
-Only when `t_env.execute(job_name)` is called, this graph of operations will be thrown on a cluster or executed on your local machine.
+Only when `t_env.execute(job_name)` is called will the job be run.

 {% highlight python %}
 t_env.execute("tutorial_job")
 {% endhighlight %}

-The complete code so far is as follows:
+The complete code so far:

 {% highlight python %}
 from pyflink.dataset import ExecutionEnvironment